pierre-rouleau/usrhome/readme.rst

 USRHOME_DIR_LOG :
   The directory where you could store activity log files and notes.

-USRHOME_DIR_DV:
-  The directory where you store your main, or most-active, development sub-directories.
-  For example on my systems I often have a ``~/code`` or ``~/my/code`` or ``~/my/dv`` directory where I place my most active projects (or symlinks to these directories).
-  This can be located anywhere.

-USRHOME_DIR_PRIV:
-  The directory where you store your *private* development sub-directories.
-  That could be something you do not want to publish because it's not ready, or it could be the directories for your various contract work.
-  This can be located anywhere.

-USRHOME_DIR_PUB:
-  The directory where you store your secondary, *public*, sub-directories.
-  That could hold a set of repositories that are forks of other projects to which you contribute, or libraries and tools you want to build yourself, anything you do not consider your main or most-active development.
-  This can be located anywhere.

 USRHOME_DIR_TMP:
   The name of a directory where your user's temporary files may be stored, in a separate directory than the standard ``/tmp`` directory.
   That can be used for testing code and checking if your tested code suffers from *temporary file leakage*.

 **Where to Define these Environment Variables**